Seattle in the Spring

-Washington State is known for beautiful cherry blossoms, daffodils, tulips and rhododendrons (the State flower).
+During the spring, Washington State is known for beautiful cherry blossoms, daffodils, tulips, and rhododendrons (the State flower).

 Des Moines Creek Trail

 With 96 acres of paved and dirt trails for pedestrians and cyclists, the Des Moines Creek Park offers plenty of room to roam in a peaceful Northwest setting.
-Throughout the park grounds, there are beautiful seasonal flowers, forested hillsides and garden waterfalls.
+Throughout the park grounds, there are beautiful seasonal flowers, forested hillsides, and small waterfalls.
+This park may also have the most breathtaking sunset view in the area.

 You may also be interested in...